 How to Recruit for UX Research & Usability Testing – Webinar Q&A

-Leah Kaufman answers your recruiting questions
+Leah Kaufman answers your recruiting questions.

-We recently had a webinar with Leah Kaufman of Lenovo to discuss how to recruit participants for UX research and usability testing.
+We recently had a webinar with Leah Kaufman of Lenovo to discuss how to recruit participants for user research and usability testing.
 During the webinar people had a lot of great questions.
 Given the popularity of the topic, and the frequency with which we hear these questions being asked, we shared your questions with Leah and transcribed her answers in order to share them with our readers.
 Enjoy!